ClimbingLeo/chenyuyan.github.io/index.md

 During the learning and research in past few years, I had a deeper insight into the academic research and the desire to explore the unknown.

-1. Data processing and modeling
+1. Data processing and numerical calculation

    Mathematical model competition and previous research helps to form a good sense of mathematical thinking and modeling basis.
 I can adroitly use data processing software including Python, R, Origin, SPSS, MATLAB, etc., which provide a good basis for the accomplishment of paper.
 Productive data processing and practical models both can pave the way for a clearer demonstration and thus can convey significant messages to the audience.
 In addition, I'm also learning machine learning and data science on Coursera, which can bring positive contributions to my following study in Ph.D phase.

 1. Material fabrication and experiment

    I'm familiar with the nanomaterial fabrication, characterization and testing process.
-Also, due to considerate understanding of theory of experiment method and equipment, corresponding analysis can be conducted appropriately.
+Also, due to considerate understanding of theory of experiment method and equipment, corresponding analysis can be conducted appropriately and efficiently.

 1. Experience in dealing with research plan & paper